drbean/edit/tsailin/2019APBR_english_proofing.md

-Results for the innovation practices in the manufacturing sector for nominal variable means for product innovation (0.25 in TIS2 and 0.21 in TIS3) and process innovation (0.22 in TIS2 and 0.25 in TIS3) show more manufacturers have yet to engage.
+Results for the innovation practices in the manufacturing sector for nominal variable means for product innovation (0.25 in TIS2 and 0.21 in TIS3) and process innovation (0.22 in TIS2 and 0.25 in TIS3) show more manufacturers have yet to engage in innovative practices.
 In marketing innovation, product design (0.16 in TIS2 and TIS3) was a significant activity associated with the market for manufacturing firms.
 In organizational innovation for business development, the frequency of